Spark

 - Ensure secure network connectivity, by picking one of the options here

-- Start the Spark server with Spark Connect, read docs
+- Start the Spark server with Spark Connect in your cloud provider of choice

 In your Deepnote project: